What is an EMP501 reconciliation?

 - The PAYE, SDL & UIF has been correctly deducted from employee and declared on the certificates

-If any discrepancies are detected through the Employment Tax Certificate Validation (ETV), feedback will be provided in the form of SARS issuing a letter to the employer of the ETV discrepancies identified on the certificates that was submitted, for the employers to rectify the identified issues.
-The letter will be issued via the channel through which you submitted the reconciliation.
+Any discrepancies detected through the Employment Tax Certificate Validation (ETV), feedback will be provided in the form of SARS issuing a letter to the employer of the ETV discrepancies identified on the certificates that was submitted, for the employers to rectify the identified issues.
+The letter will be issued via the channel you have submitted the reconciliation.
 Any corrections made to the certificates must only be resubmitted using the same channel that was used for the initial filing.

 The channels which can be used to submit the reconciliation

-- [email protected] Employer (It is advised to submit via [email protected] if you have more than 50 employees)
+- e@syfile Employer (It is advised to submit via e@syfile if you have more than 50 employees)

-It is also important to download the latest version of [email protected] 7.2.9 and java applications as this is a necessary requirement in the submission process.
+It is also important to download the latest version of e@syfile 7.3.4 and java applications as this is a necessary requirement in the submission process.
+Minimum system requirements include:

 - Java 7